kimmy-sil/Python-beginning-practice/README.md

 ------Edited on Oct.29---------

-Starting paper, painful in writing the methods, wonder to what extent should i elaborate the analysis
+Starting paper, painful in writing the methods, wonder to what extent should i elaborate the analysis (started)

 + two major failures:

-Tried yellowbrick, falied in doing the dispersion plot, dont know why.
+Tried yellowbrick, falied in doing the dispersion plot, dont know why. (completed)

-Tried to compute the perplexity using that by scikit-learn, failed in installing malley, dont know why.
+Tried to compute the perplexity using that by scikit-learn, failed in installing malley, dont know why. (used coherence to replace it)

-+ So the research structure becomes simpler: jieba + gensim + tf-idf + LDA
++ So the research structure becomes simpler: jieba + gensim + tf-idf + LDA (completed)

 Keep writing 500+ for each day, fighting~~

+## Nov 7-11

+--------Edited on Nov.7----------

+The past week is tough, many things happened, keep apologizing and really have hard time telling whether people are telling the truths.

+Good thing is that I finished my visa applicaion and started writing, phew!

+I have already drated the intro, data, methods of my paper, but I found the data i use had a little problem and needed revision.

++ Revise data, find out more about DTM and how to plot, finish the results and send them to Prof before next Monday.

++ Read that book on Hong Kong by Gu Rude, very interesting, or maybe I should read some related to the housing problems

++ Sort out the knowledge map in this area, figure out what i should do after this paper

++ Learn about visualization, art and science

++ Learn the courses on DataCamp and finished that one in Coursera (Oops, my money, TT)

+## Nov 12-16

++ There will be some digital/technology events in Shenzhen, will go there.